 Question Answer Marks 3 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: child-directed speech, e.g. the mother's use of a range of question types to elicit response other uses of caretaker speech theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. Nathan's developmental stage and linguistic competence - there are some complex structures beyond the telegraphic stage, such as: when are we going to dentist ↗, for ages ↗ Nathan's ungrammatical constructions, such as: that what men are called ↗ and hes checking if the tooths evidence of at least two of Halliday's functions of language (Heuristic - why, Representational - what are switches for ↗) the structure of the exchanges: overwhelmingly fulfilled adjacency pairs, with little evident interruption or overlap.
+Candidates are likely to refer to: child-directed speech, e.g. the mother's and father's use of a range of question types to elicit response other uses of caretaker speech theorists and theories, such as Skinner (Behaviourism/reinforcement), Chomsky (language acquisition device), Piaget (cognitive development), Vygotsky, Bruner et al. Becky's developmental stages and linguistic competence (and progression shown in the extracts) - there are several examples of simple holophrastic speech over, man and more advanced two word utterances such as get piggies and becky read Becky's negative utterance - no bed evidence of at least three of Halliday's functions of language: (Representational/Heuristic - get piggies, Regulatory - daddy (.) play Personal - no bed) topic management and agenda-setting turn-taking in conversation, no evident interruption or overlap.
 Refer to the band descriptors and standardisation scripts in arriving at your mark.